paigedilmore/modeling/README.md

 # modeling
-Repo dedicated to practicing statistical modeling techniques, primarily with housing industry and financial data
+Repo dedicated to practicing statistical modeling techniques, for learning, experimenting, and discovering the cool stuff.